 I almost never use lemon juice; that's odd I hear you thinking.
 It is because more than half of the goodies are found in the whole-pulp.

-So lime and lemon pulp are used in our cooking every single day.
-They are the richest source of vitamin C and a very interesting phytonutrient called limonin.
+So lemon pulp is used in our cooking every single day.
+Citrus is the richest source of vitamin C and a very interesting phytonutrient called limonin.
 Few conditions frighten me more than Alzheimer's disease.

 Citrus in general is the best source of beta-cryptoxanthin; the most important phytonutrient in the fight against senility.